Hou-dev/simple-eap-proxy/README.md

-# Simple ATT Modem Bypass
+# Simple ATT Modem Bypass using Edgerouter X

 ## What is an eap proxy?